-At the age of seventeen, male future conscripts and women receive a written explanation of the Swiss Armed Forces.
-Conscription begins with the registration for recruitment of conscripts at the age of eighteen.
-Prior to recruitment, all male conscripts are called-up and interested women are invited to an information day.
+At the age of seventeen, male future conscripts and Swiss women receive a booklet on the Swiss Armed Forces.
+Conscription begins with the registration of conscripts for recruitment at the age of eighteen.
+Prior to recruitment, all male conscripts are called-up to an information day.
+Interested Swiss women are also invited to attend.